ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Data decisions

 **Use Sentinel-2 as the sole satellite source**: We found that Landsat data primarily only added value for time period period to 20XX, when Sentinel-2 was not available.
 We chose to use Sentinel-2 as the sole data source as downloading satellite data is the slowest part of the prediction process and we expect CyFi primarily to be used in a forward looking way.
-Chosing to rely only on Sentinel-2 data meant that we removed any samples prior to the launch of Sentinel-2 from the training and evaluation sets.
+Choosing to rely only on Sentinel-2 data meant that we removed any samples prior to the launch of Sentinel-2 from the training and evaluation sets.
 This decreased the dataset size by XX.

 - [ ] TODO: add decrease in size of dataset points by limiting to Sentinel-2